Social conservatism in the United States: History

 Starting in the 1980s, Ronald Reagan, a prominent conservative Republican, exemplifies the rise of social conservatives in mainstream politics.
 Reagan appealed to social conservatives who felt marginalized by the growing liberalization of American culture, calling on the "forgotten man" or "moral majority".
 After the tumultuous period of political and cultural changes in the 1960s–1970s, Reagan's moderate traditionalism appeared as a source of needed stability for many Americans.

+Several evangelical Christian organizations with socially conservative goals were founded in the late 1970s, including Christian Voice and Moral Majority, which backed Republican politicians although they had limited impact on legislation.
+They were followed by Family Research Council and Christian Coalition, among others.

 Major conservative welfare reform took place in the 1990s.
 In 1996, the Personal Responsibility and Work Opportunity Act (PRWORA) was passed narrowing the benefits of welfare recipients and encouraging work.
 Temporary Assistance for Needy Families (TANF) also came into effect during this period, limiting the time benefits can be received.

 Social conservatives again became powerful in American politics in 2001 with the election of socially conservative President George W. Bush.
 It has been argued that many of Bush's policy decisions were strongly influenced by his religious beliefs.
 During his time in office, Bush would pass influential conservative social policies such as the Partial-Birth Abortion Ban Act and support an increase in funding of abstinence-only sex education.
 While President Bush did not strongly promote anti-abortion policies, he supported the movement through an emphasis on parental rights and focus on strict regulation of taxpayer funding.

+Socially conservative organizations contributed to the 2020s anti-LGBT movement in the United States and related parental rights movement.
+Project 2025, published by the Heritage Foundation, includes socially conservative policy proposals.